brantburnett/couchbase-index-manager/README.md

 - *--dry-run* - Just output the plan, don't make any changes
 - *--safe* - Don't drop any existing indexes, only create new ones
 - *-t 30* - Seconds to wait for index build to complete, 0 for infinite (default 5m)
+- *--bucket-password password* - For 4.x clusters, provides the bucket password for secure buckets

 ### Examples